| For

-25 years we focused on excellent health and performance, based on
+25 years I focused on excellent health and performance, based on

 good genetics and sound management.
 Our very friendly goats were always exceptionally healthy, documented with periodic test